STATUS: Nationalized Work

-The highest point is Pico Basile at 3,008 m on the island of Bioko.
-Most of the land area is located on the mainland.
+The capital city of Malabo is located on the island of Bioko.
+Bata is the administration capital and is located on the mainland.

 4.1% Sunni Muslim

 Each ethnic group speaks its own language but Spanish is taught in school and used by the press.